Is 17 A Prime Or Composite

 The Riemann Hypothesis, one of the most famous unsolved problems in mathematics, is closely related to the distribution of prime numbers.
 Formulated by Bernhard Riemann in 1859, the hypothesis concerns the distribution of the zeros of the Riemann zeta function.
 If proven, the Riemann Hypothesis would have profound implications for our understanding of prime numbers and other areas of mathematics.

 In recent years, there has been increasing interest in using prime numbers in advanced cryptographic systems.
-Post-quantum cryptography aims to develop encryption algorithms that are resistant to attacks from quantum computers.
+In real terms, post-quantum cryptography aims to develop encryption algorithms that are resistant to attacks from quantum computers.
 Some of these algorithms rely on mathematical problems related to prime numbers, such as the difficulty of finding the prime factorization of large numbers, even with the power of quantum computing.
 This field of research is crucial for ensuring the security of digital communications in the future.

 Tips and Expert Advice